markoneill/ssa-daemon/docs/ssa-test-folder-exploration.md

 #### SSA Kernel

 May 15th, 2019 - the tests are in one folder.
 When I try using make, it fails.
 I think it's because the fails are named wrong.
 I will change the files to get the tests to run and then see if I can summarize what the tests already do.

-I could not figure out the make file, so I ran this command to compile the basic commands.

 1. tests.c - has the benchmarking tests for the socket command, connect, listen, and bind along with the baseline commands using SSL;
     - TODO: this test should have a usage script so it is easier to use and know how to use it besides looking through the code